Indian School, Muscat: History

 It was founded in 1975 as the Central Indian School with 135 students.
 Qaboos bin Said al Said, the ruler of the Sultanate of Oman granted land in Darsait that enabled the school to be established.
 Since then, the school has grown quickly, both in terms of enrollment and size.
-As of 2010, the school had an enrollment of over 8,500 students.
+As of 2026, the school had an enrollment of over 9,200 students.
 The primary school is now being taken as two shifts taking into consideration the number of enrollments.
-The school has two auditoriums, three libraries, four computer labs, indoor facilities, two basketball courts, and a football ground.
+The school has two auditoriums, three libraries, four computer labs, indoor facilities, two basketball courts, a football ground, a atheletics track, a robotics lab, and two science labs.

-Indian School Muscat alumni
+Indian School Muscat Alumni

 Indian School Muscat Alumni (ISMA) was established on 17 December 1997.

 The primary objective of ISMA is to support the school in initiatives to foster friendship and fellowship among the students, teachers and alumni.
 ISMA hosts professional, social and cultural events for the benefit of its members.
 ISMA provides loyalty benefits to its members through corporate programs.